FDio/csit/docs/report/csit_framework_documentation/csit_test_naming.rst

 Background
 ----------

-CSIT |release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT rls1701.
+CSIT-|release| follows a common structured naming convention for all performance and system functional tests, introduced in CSIT-1701.

 The naming should be intuitive for majority of the tests.
 Complete description of CSIT test naming convention is provided on